 Noble will visit your firm for a "Lunch-and-Learn" providing education and lunch for your organization from Noon-1pm.
 Perodically, Noble also holds regional CEU's open to the architectural community in a particular area.
 These events are listed under "Upcoming Classes" on this webpage.

-Our programs offer Learning Unit (LU) credits for AIA Continuing Education and Health, Safety & Welfare (HSW), and are available in a variety of formats to fit individual learning styles (instructor lead, online, and webinars)
+Our programs offer Learning Unit (LU) credits for AIA and IDCEC Continuing Education and Health, Safety & Welfare (HSW).
+Courses are available in Instructor-Led Webinars and face-to-face presentations.

 This briskly-paced presentation will touch on some of the most common (and frequent) reasons why waterproofing for ceramic tile and stone can go wrong, as well as offering practical "real life" solutions to make sure you do not fall victim to one or more of the "7" deadly sins.